June 11, 2024 • 159 Views • 17 min read

 So, when you hire a dedicated development team for full-cycle implementation, you hire till the end of the project and engage them in all stages like planning, prototyping, QA software testing, development, deployment, and maintenance.
 These developers are simply an outsourced version of your in-house team, which dedicatedly works until the end of the project.

 The in-house development team is also viewed as full-cycle developers.
-But why should you consider full-cycle software development services instead of dividing your project into different sprints?
+But why should you consider full-cycle custom software development services instead of dividing your project into different sprints?
 And what are the benefits outsourced full-cycle developers can offer to your business?

 The most basic and obvious benefit of full lifecycle development is its consistency.
 In other words, it delivers a full-fledged working software product, making the development process more efficient and faster.